eaco1996c/Customer_Segmentation/README.md

 Check is held towards the unique id, there is no duplicates in this dataset.
 - Null Check:

 There are nulls in columns 'Gender' of 33 nulls, 'JobCategory' of 15 nulls, 'HouseholdSize' of 8, 'NumberPets' of 6, 'NumberCats' of 7, 'NumberDogs' of 8, 'NumberBirds' of 34, 'HomeOwner' of 13.
 The counts of nulls are small compared to the total 5000 cases.
-And for building clusters through RMF model, we are not using these features.
+And for building clusters through RFM model, we are not using these features.
 So nulls are not going to be dropped in this project.

 ## Methodology

-1. RMF evaluation
+1. RFM evaluation
 2. K-mean Clusters.
 The RFM model is mostly used in known target data sets and it has certain limitations.
 This project will use a widely applicable K-Means clustering, which